Opentrons/Protocols/protocols/6be1f8/README.md

 * Transfer of antibody to 3, 384 well control plates

 Explanation of complex parameters below:
+* `P1000 aspirate/dispense flow rate`: Specify the p1000 aspirate and dispense flow rates.
+* `P1000 aspiration/dispense bottom clearance (mm)`: Specify the aspiration and dispense clearance from the bottom of the well for the P1000 pipette (to avoid plate pick up).
+The default value is 1mm from the bottom of the well.
 * `P20 Pipette Mount`: Specify which mount (left or right) to load your pipette.
 * `P1000 Pipette Mount`: Specify which mount (left or right) to load your pipette.